zomux/deepy/README.md

 From deepy 0.2.0, you can easily design very complex computational graphs such as Neural Turing Machines.

 Example codes will be added shortly.

+## Dependencies

+- Python 2.7 (Better on Linux)
+- numpy
+- theano
+- scipy for L-BFGS and CG optimization

 ### Tutorials (Work in progress)